The quaternary Piatetski-Shapiro inequality with one prime of the form $\mathbf{p=x^2+y^2+1}$: Notations

 \section{Notations}

 Assume that $N$ is a sufficiently large positive number.
-The letter $p$ with or without subscript will always denote prime numbers.
+The letter $p$ with or without subscript denotes prime numbers.
 The notation $m\sim M$ means that $m$ runs through the interval $(M/2, M]$.
 Moreover $e(t)$=exp($2\pi it$).
 We denote by $(m,n)$ the greatest common divisor of $m$ and $n$.
 The letter $\eta$ denotes an arbitrary small positive number, not the same in all appearances.
 As usual $\varphi (n)$ is Euler's function and $\Lambda(n)$ is von Mangoldt's function.
-We shall use the convention that a congruence, $m\equiv n\,\pmod {d}$ will be written as $m\equiv n\,(d)$.
+We use the convention that a congruence, $m\equiv n\,\pmod {d}$ can be written as $m\equiv n\,(d)$.
 We denote by $r(k)$ the number of solutions of the equation $k=x^2 + y^2$ in integers.
-The symbol $\chi_4(k)$ will mean the non-principal character modulo 4.
-Throughout this paper unless something else is said, we suppose that $1<c<967/805$.
+The symbol $\chi_4(k)$ means the non-principal character modulo 4.
+Throughout this paper unless something else is said, we suppose that $1<c<\frac{967}{805}$.

 Denote